Stedi/registry/CONTRIBUTING.md

 Sometimes the unbundled schema exports too many entities.
 Many of them may not be necessary from the registry's perspective.
 If that's the case, supply an optional `entities: string[]` array argument with the list of entity names that should be exclusively generated.

+If a provider (e.g. FedEx, UPS) has multiple APIs, you can use `customPath` to specify where a generated schema is going to land in the registry.

 After writing your provider, please also add it to the `src/providers/index.ts` file.

 Lastly, run `npm run generate` to generate the schemas and update the `providers.json` file.
 You can also run `npm run validate` to ensure that generated schemas are valid and will be accepted by [Mappings](https://www.stedi.com/products/mappings).